 All deductions that are denominated in a foreign currency must be translated into Australian dollars before being claimed on your Australian tax return.
-For more information on the exchange rates that should be used in translating foreign currency deductions, see the fact sheets Foreign exchange (forex): the general translation rule (NAT 9339) and Foreign exchange (forex): general information on average rates (NAT 13434), at ato.gov.au
+For more information on the exchange rates that should be used in translating foreign currency deductions, go to ato.gov.au and see:

+- Foreign exchange (forex): translation (conversion) rules - Foreign exchange (forex): general information on average rates.